 Since the automatic mounters run only on NFS clients, all setup for the automatic mounters is done on the client system.
-This section provides two procedures for setting up the automatic mounters: one for setting up a default automount or autofs environment (autofs is recommended) and one for setting up a more complex environment.
+This section provides two procedures for setting up the automatic mounters: one for setting up a default automount or autofs environment and one for setting up a more complex environment.